satoki/ctf_writeups/Thor_2021_CTF/You_Shall_Not_EVAL/README.md

-# You Shall Not EVAL:Web:pts
+# You Shall Not EVAL:Web:782pts
 You must defeat and pass through many enemies to get to it, and even then, what you desire could only be called upon with great hardship
 [Click here](https://ch7.sbug.se/)